ippousyuga/HyperTMO/README.md

 # HyperTMO
-HyperTMO: A trusted multi-omics integration framework based on Hypergraph neural network for patient classification
+HyperTMO: A trusted multi-omics integration framework based on Hypergraph convolutional network for patient classification

 code is coming soon.